 2. Orange concentrate

 You can make an excellent orange juice substitute for any recipe with Orange concentrate.
-If you use orange juice in your cooking, keep in mind that its consistency is thicker, so you will need additional water.
-This recipe can be frozen for extended shelf life.
+If you use orange juice in your cooking, keep in mind that its consistency is thicker, so you will need additional water, and this recipe can be frozen for extended shelf life.

 3. Orange extract and water

 You can make an orange extract with water, alcohol, and oil from the orange rind.
-Orange juice flavor is more potent than fresh orange, and it provides a taste of flavor to your cooking.
-You can also mix some water to tone down the flavor.
+Orange juice flavour is more potent than fresh orange, providing a taste of flavour to your cooking.
+You can also mix some water to tone down the flavour.
 When you are baking food that requires acidity, you should use a squeeze of lemon juice.
-You can use the orange extract for flavoring, marinades, sauce, and homemade cocktails.
+You can use the orange extract for flavouring, marinades, sauce, and homemade cocktails.

 4. Grand Marnier

-Grand Marnier is a great orange-flavored cognac drink and works well as a substitute for orange juice in many recipes like a chicken recipe.
-The flavor intensity is of Grand Marnier is less than orange juice, but you can increase the ratio where it is suitable.
+Grand Marnier is a great orange-flavoured cognac drink and works well as a substitute for orange juice in many recipes, like a chicken recipe.
+The flavour intensity of Grand Marnier is less than orange juice, but you can increase the ratio where it is suitable.
 You can use it for marinades and sauces.

 5. Citric acid

-Citric acid is an excellent chemical substitute.
-If you do not have orange juice but need some acidity, then citric acid is beneficial.
-It makes it easy for baking goods that need to rise, such as muffins and banana bread.
-The flavor of orange is detectable, so you should use citric acid as a replacement.
+Citric acid is an excellent chemical substitute and beneficial if you do not have orange juice but need acidity.
+It makes it easy to bake goods that need to rise, such as muffins and banana bread.
+The flavour of orange is detectable, so you should use citric acid as a replacement.

 6. Orange marmalade

 Orange marmalade is the best option for marinades or sauce.
 Its taste is quite sweet, so carefully use it to reduce the quantity you need for any dish.
-You should use a splash of vinegar or lemon juice for sweet flavor where necessary.
-Orange marmalade is a not good option for baking food.
+You should use a splash of vinegar or lemon juice for a sweet flavour where necessary.
+Orange marmalade is not a good option for baking food.

 7. Meyer lemon

-Meyer lemon is a hybrid fruit from the origin of china.
-As well, this fruit is a cross between a lemon and a mandarin.
-As well, it is a sound alternative to orange juice.
-If you need for smoothies orange, then Meyer lemon can be the best option.
-If you use it for more than two tablespoons, then add some water.
-Here is Limettas are a good substitute but not available in the market easily
+Meyer lemon is a hybrid fruit from the origin of China.
+This fruit is a cross between a lemon and a mandarin.
+As well it is a sound alternative to orange juice.
+Meyer lemon can be the best option if you need orange smoothies.
+If you use it for over two tablespoons, add some water.
+Limetta is a good substitute but is not readily available in the market.

 8. Coke